Travel Award Descriptions

 • Live and work outside the United States at the time of application and travel.

-• Provide eligible abstracts submitted for both CPDD and the NIDA International Forum.
+• Provide an eligible abstract submitted for CPDD

-Abstracts: Applicants are required to submit an abstract to both the NIDA International Forum and the CPDD Annual Scientific Meeting using the two meetings’ separate online submission systems.
-Abstract submission for the two meetings usually opens in early November.
+Abstracts: Applicants are required to submit an abstract to the CPDD Annual Scientific Meeting.
+Abstract submission for the meeting usually opens in early November.
 Winners are not eligible for the CPDD best poster award for the NIDA International Forum in the award year.
 Priority will be given to applications by the first author on the abstract submitted, but the committee will consider competitive applications from qualified individuals who are the second author on the abstract submitted.
-Note: CPDD requires that a CPDD member sponsor a research abstract submitted by a nonmember.
-The Chair of the CPDD International Committee, Dr. Francesca Filbey, has agreed to sponsor abstract submissions by international researchers who are not CPDD members and do not have a working relationship with a CPDD member in good standing willing to sponsor them.
 Each Award Will Include:

 • Complimentary registration to the CPDD meeting for the 2 consecutive years following the award year.